mhwgoo/cambridge/README.md

 # Cambridge
 `cambridge` is a terminal version of Cambridge Dictionary, whose source is from https://dictionary.cambridge.org; also supports the Merriam-Webster Dictionary as backup.

+[NOTE] Both Cambridge and Merriam-Webster have implemented cloudflare mechanism in 2026, and I have simulated human action with Playwright to work around it.
+Although worked, it takes about 5 secs to receive the html document, which defeats the whole purpose of speed uping word searching and language learning process.
+Therefore I have to pause this process until I find as fast a way as when there was no cloudflare.
+Or If you know how, please kindly offer your help.
+Thanks.

 ## Screenshots
 #### Look up words/phrases in Cambridge Dictionary (screenshot on DARK terminal background)
 ![look up a word in Cambridge Dictionary](/screenshots/cambridge.png)